NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 ``pc_align`` (:numref:`pc_align`) to align the obtained stereo DEMs to a trusted source.

+Note that these are still hard-coded as enabled for optical bar camera models.
+This would require some study.

 .. _mapproj_with_cam2map:

 Stereo with images mapprojected using ISIS